 There’s a Reason You Don’t Get Old e-Sports Athletes

 Have you ever seen a photo of a champion e-sports team?
-It’s usually filled with gamers who are aged between 17 and 23, with an individual above that age making a rare occurrence.
+It’s usually filled with gamers who are aged between 17 and 23, with an individual above that age making a rare appearance.

 A lot of people have pondered on why you don’t get older e-sports athletes.
 Many have come to the conclusion that as in all sports, as you grow older your abilities begin to recede.
-Whereas when you’re younger, you may react instantly when meeting an enemy, this response time slows over time.
+When you’re younger, you may react instantly when meeting an enemy.
+However, this response time slows as you age.

 As a person who has never been all that serious about competitive gaming, it is difficult to give an experienced-based opinion on this notion.
 Quite simply, it makes sense that you reach peak abilities at a certain age and then see everything go downhill after that, but is age really the only cause of this deterioration?